lobaro/iot/docs/components/firmware/app-nrf91-origin/index.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-displayed_sidebar: firmwareSidebar
+displayed_sidebar: componentsSidebar
-title: app-nrf91-hybrid
+title: app-nrf91-origin
 draft: true
 ---
-# app-nrf91-hybrid
+# app-nrf91-origin

 :::info
 This page is currently marked as draft and will not be inclueded in builds of this documentation.